-Wget is a useful GNU command line utility used to download files from internet.
+Wget command is a useful GNU command line utility used to download files from the internet.
 This utility can download the files from servers using popular protocols like HTTP, HTTPS, and FTP.
 It runs in the background (non-interactive) and hence can be used in scripts and cron jobs.
 GNU Wget was written by Hrvoje Nikšić and currently, it is under Tim Rühsen, Darshit Shah, and Giuseppe Scrivano.

 In this article let us look at 12 useful examples of using wget utility.